projectcalico/calico/v3.0/getting-started/kubernetes/upgrade/delete.md

 You may need or wish to manually delete Calico data from your etcd datastore under the following conditions.

-- [You succeeded in migrating your data and upgrading to Calico v3.0.
-After running Calico for some time and experiencing no errors, you want to delete the old Calico data from the etcdv2 datastore](#deleting-calico-data-from-etcdv2-after-a-successful-migration-and-upgrade).
+- [**etcd**: You succeeded in migrating your data and upgrading to Calico v3.0.
+After running Calico for some time and experiencing no errors, you want to delete the old Calico data from the etcdv2 datastore.](#deleting-calico-data-from-etcdv2-after-a-successful-migration-and-upgrade)

-- [A data migration attempt failed partway through, leaving the etcdv3 datastore with some, but not all of your etcvd2 data](#deleting-calico-data-from-etcdv3-after-a-partial-migration).
+- [**etcd**: A data migration attempt failed partway through, leaving the etcdv3 datastore with some, but not all of your etcvd2 data.](#deleting-calico-data-from-etcdv3-after-a-partial-migration)

-- [You are using the Kubernetes API datastore and upgraded to Calico v3.0 but then downgraded to v2.6.4.
+- [**Kubernetes API datastore**: You are using the Kubernetes API datastore and upgraded to Calico v3.0 but then downgraded to v2.6.5.
 You want to clean the Calico v3.0 data out of the Kubernetes API datastore.
-If you plan to attempt another upgrade to Calico v3.0, this is required.](#deleting-calico-data-from-the-kubernetes-api-datastore-after-a-downgrade).
+If you plan to attempt another upgrade to Calico v3.0, this is required](#deleting-calico-data-from-the-kubernetes-api-datastore-after-a-downgrade)

 ## Deleting Calico data from etcdv2 after a successful migration and upgrade